 Lone Worker Training – Level 1 – Online CPD Accredited Training Course for Health & Social Care Workers – Skills for Health UK CSTF Aligned ELearning

-Welcome to our online lone worker training course for healthcare and social care providers.
+Welcome to our online lone worker in health and care – level 1 course for healthcare and social care providers.
 Our online lone worker training courses are developed in line with the latest UK legislation and meet the requirements set out by the National Health Service (NHS), Skills for Health’s UK Core Skills Training Framework (CSTF), the Care Quality Commission (CQC), Skills for Care, UK Health and Safety Executive (HSE) and other professional and regulatory bodies.

 How to access your lone worker training course

 - Pay for your courses (All major debit and credit cards accepted)

 - Once you have registered you will receive your login details within a few minutes

 - You will then be able to reset your password, log in and take your selected online course (s)

 - On completion, you will be asked to complete an end of course assessment (minimum 80% to pass)